God, grant me the Serenity

 Therefore, when we find ourselves in difficult situations that we cannot fathom or move away from, at home, places of work, in Church, in the neighbourhood or country, the Serenity Prayer is very powerful in pacifying the turbulence in the heart, soul and mind.

-Since the 1940s, the members of Alcoholics Anonymous have been using the Serenity Prayer in their twelve-step Alcoholics Anonymous program.
+The prayer has become widely popular and has been adopted by various organizations, including Alcoholics Anonymous who since the 1940s, have been using the Serenity Prayer in their twelve-step Alcoholics Anonymous program.

 Powered By SEO Experts